* Rotate phone for best view. Click on any pic to enlarge

-However, continue on down the coast and you'll come across another (near) hidden gem.
+However, continue on along the coast and you'll come across another (near) hidden gem.
 Halfway between Carrick-a-rede and Ballycastle, an easily-missable sign with the small print 'unsuitable for coaches' sends you on a narrow road past curious sheep and eventually to a small car park overlooking the North Sea.
 This is Kinbane Head.
 Kinbane, meaning 'white head', for the rugged white limestone cliffs that surround the headland.

-Couple of recommendations at this point.
+A couple of recommendations at this point.

 - If you think it might rain, it's going to rain.
 Bring a bag with extra layers and something waterproof.
 Unless it's the summer time - then just bring the something waterproof.

 - You'll need to have a basic level of fitness for this little adventure.
 The walk down can be steep in parts and the way back up it feels twice as bad.
 Down at sea level the damp grass can be slippy, and when exploring the rocky parts, keep an eye on any overeager person or pet - plenty of steep drops to practice their gliding ability.

 Safety warnings aside, this place is flipping awesome from the moment you begin the descent down.
 You'll take a pic, then 10 seconds later realise you can now see more of the sea cliffs and take a better pic.
 And the views of Rathlin are something else.
 Expect this to continue for the next hour or so - you'll need time to properly appreciate this place!

 Definitely bring picnic supplies or at least a snack + drink to sit and chill for a while - with coaches unable to get down the narrow road to the car park, this place is kept nicely serene.